DBCG/cql_runner/README.md

 ## New Developments

-7/10/2017 - Added a [formatter page](http://cql-runner.dataphoria.org/format) for formatting CQL code.
+7/10/2017 - Added a formatter option for formatting CQL code.
+Click the Format button from the main runner to format the CQL in the current editor window.

 ## See it in Action